gatsbyjs/gatsby/packages/gatsby-codemods/README.md

 A collection of codemod scripts for use with [JSCodeshift](https://github.com/facebook/jscodeshift) that help migrate to newer versions of Gatsby.

+> **Note:** Codemods are designed to rewrite your project's files.
+Ensure you have a backup before going any further.

 ### Setup & Run

 - Install JSCodeshift as a global module